 For DIY party popsicles, visit this Pinterest link for my favorite recipes.

-Anne Bagasao is Co-Founder of Partini and brings over 20 years of professional experience in producing and managing events to her boutique events.
+Anne Bagasao is the Founder of Partini and brings over 20 years of professional experience in producing and managing events to her boutique events.
 Having worked with high profile clients and organizations, as well as the finickiest of brides and grooms, she is now bringing her expertise and style into the homes, backyards and venues of her community.
 As a busy single mother, she knows that even with our best intentions, sometimes we can’t get it all done to perfection and this is why she founded Partini.